Get to Know McCormick Motors

 Body Shop Staff

 Ken joined McCormick Motors in 2019.
-He has years of experience in body shop management and estimating knowledge
+He has years of experience in body shop management and estimating knowledge for vehicles.

 Jamie joined McCormick Motors in June 1987.
 He is a General Motors Master Technician and ASE-certified for body and structural repair.
 He is also certified for various paint systems including DuPont, Martin Senour and PPG.
 In 1987, Jamie started working in the Body Shop for his dad, Joe, who ran the shop for 46 years.
 Along with the body repairs, Jamie also writes estimates and works with Insurance companies making sure the customer is getting the repair they expect.
 Following in his father’s footsteps, Jamie, as his Dad did, takes a great deal of pride in his work.
 He is a perfectionist, focused on customer satisfaction.
 Jamie enjoys camping with his wife in state parks and watching Michigan Wolverines football.